modular/modular/KGEN/docs/public/programming-manual.md

 different tradeoffs, for example:

 1. Preprocessors (e.g. C preprocessor, Lex/YACC, etc) are perhaps the heaviest handed.
-They are fully general, but the worst in terms of developer experience and tools integration.
+They are fully general but the worst in terms of developer experience and tools integration.

 2. Some languages (like Lisp and Rust) support (sometimes "hygienic") macro